GuillaumeMougeot/biom3d/README.md

 ```

+#### :rocket: Module parameters

-The modules parameters are written as follows:
+The modules parameters are written as follows in the configuration file:

 ```python
 NAME=Dict(